bonevbs/HssMatrices.jl/README.md

 ## Examples

 This will be updated as I go.
-One can construct a `Julia HssMatrix{T}` object from a dense matrix by calling
+One can construct a `HssMatrix{T}`{:.Julia} object from a dense matrix by calling
 ```Julia
 using LinearAlgebra
 using HssMatrices